SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 - JavaScript - a front-to-backend language
 - Python - a scripting backend language
 - PostgreSQL - a relational database language
-- React.js - a JavaScript component Library
+- ReactJS - a JavaScript component Library
-- Node.js - a JavaScript backend framework
+- NodeJS - a JavaScript backend framework (more commonly known as Node)
 - MongoDB - a document-based language

 ## Can you make a living after you have learnt to code?